Some background on Venezuela before Hugo Chávez

 Why Do We Need a Beginner’s Guide to the Chávez Era?

-This guide is my little attempt to push back against all that: a collection of smart, stylish, sophisticated pieces about Venezuela by genuine heavyweights in academia, journalism and the human rights community.
+This guide is Caracas Chronicle’s little attempt to push back against all that: a collection of smart, stylish, sophisticated pieces about Venezuela by genuine heavyweights in academia, journalism and the human rights community.

-Of course, I’m a Chávez opponent, so the stuff I’ve put together here tends to be rather critical.
-What it’s not, though, is partisan pablum or unhinged polemic: lord knows, there’s too much of that around as it is.
+Of course, here on this blog we are all Chávez opponents, so the stuff we’ve put together here tends to be rather critical.
+What it’s not, though, is partisan pablum or unhinged polemic.
+Lord knows, there’s too much of that around as it is.

 - Best Overall Introductions